What your Introverted Colleagues Want You to Know featured image

 3. Low Extraverts are Overly Critical: Many individuals with lower extraversion tend to be systems-oriented and analytical, which leads to a high volume of questions (paired with the succinct communication style we just mentioned).
 When a low extravert asks questions, it’s not an attempt to undermine someone’s goals or ideas.
 Instead, it’s a genuine effort to understand and be supportive.
 Low extraverts are often creative problem solvers who gather information to assess solutions thoughtfully.

-In summary, low extraverts are not automatic introverts, they’re not allergic to humans, and while they’re communication style may seem puzzling to you, they are simply deep thinkers.
+In summary, low extraverts are not automatic introverts, they’re not allergic to humans, and, while their communication style may seem puzzling to you, they are simply deep thinkers.

 What Your Low Extravert Co-workers Want You to Know

-Now that we’ve debunked some myths, let’s explore what your low extravert co-workers would like you to understand about working with them.
+Now that we’ve debunked some myths, it’s time to share what your low extravert co-workers would like you to understand about working with them.

 Provide time for thought and introspection.
 By far, the most common request from a low extravert is “give me some time to think!”
 While high extraverts gravitate towards in-person interactions for verbal brainstorming, selling an idea, and group problem-solving, a low extravert’s first instinct is to work on the problem independently.
 Low extraverts appreciate having questions and topics in advance of brainstorming sessions or meetings.
 This gives them time to process information thoroughly, ensuring they can contribute confidently and effectively to discussions.